sluongng/git-care/README.md

 - **Fsmonitor Watchman hook**: If you have watchman installed, **git-care** will detect and install the fsmonitor hook that Microsoft folks has contributed upstream.
 This will help `git status` work a lot faster in bigger repository.

+- **Clean up**: Similar to git-gc, various garbage collection is also performed routinely (i.e. worktree, reflogs, packrefs, etc...)

 ## Why not MSFT Scalar

 - Scalar does not support Linux-based OS (only MacOS + Window for now).

 - Multi-pack-index repack operations in this script was slightly altered to achieve a more consistent result.
+This has been ported to upstream Scalar in https://github.com/microsoft/scalar/pull/375 .

+- Included Bloom filter in commit-graph and detection for missing Bloom filter.

 ## What is missing in git-care